Sophiasuyu/vinted-appeal/README.md

 ## Disclaimer

 This is a conceptual prototype for academic purposes only.
-Created by Sophia / Suyu Lu (UAL, Computing and Creative Industry MA).
+Created by Suyu Lu (UAL)
+Student Id:24000975